mraad/auto_ml_nyc/README.md

-# AutoML NYC Taxi Trip Duration Prediction
+# On AutoML for NYC Taxi Trip Duration Prediction

 Simple project to demo AutoML on NYC taxi trip duration prediction.